Fox: Urocyon littoralis

-Pseudalopex fulvipes
+Lycalopex fulvipes

 Darwin's fox was considered critically endangered because of its small known population (250 mature individuals) and its restricted distribution.
 However, the IUCN have since downgraded the conservation status from critically endangered in their 2004 and 2008 assessments to endangered in the 2016 assessment, following findings of a wider distribution than previously reported.
 On the Chilean mainland, the population is limited to Nahuelbuta National Park and the surrounding Valdivian rainforest.
 On Chiloé Island, their population is limited to the forests that extend from the southernmost to the northwesternmost part of the island.
 Though the Nahuelbuta National Park is protected, 90% of the Darwin's foxes live on Chiloé Island.

 A major issue for the Darwin's fox is their limited and dwindling habitat, as unprotected areas of forest are cut and burned.
 The deforestation, while shrinking the habitat for the Darwin's fox, is allowing the preferred open-space habitat of their competitor the chilla fox to increase; the Darwin's fox is then being outcompeted.
 Another problem they face is their inability to fight off diseases transmitted by the increasing number of pet dogs.
 To conserve the Darwin's fox, researchers suggest protecting the forests that link the Nahuelbuta National Park to the coast of Chile, and that link in turn to Chiloé Island and its forests – a linear distance of more than 400 km.
 They also suggest that other forests around Chile be examined to determine whether Darwin's foxes have previously existed there or could live there in the future, should the need to (re)introduce the species to those areas arise.
 And they recommend establishing a captive breeding program in Chile for the Darwin's fox, because of the limited number of mature individuals in the wild.